brooklyn-data/dbtenv/README.md

 - Run `dbtenv version --local <version>` to set the dbt version for the current directory in a `.dbt_version` file.
 The `<version>` can be either a dbt version (e.g. 1.0.0) or full pip specifier (e.g. dbt-snowflake==1.0.0). dbtenv will attempt to automatically detect the required adapter or version from the environment if not specified.

 ### Running dbt through dbtenv
+It's as simple as installing dbtenv, and carrying on as normal.

+The dbtenv package has two entrypoints:
+- `dbtenv`
+- `dbt`

+The `dbt` command acts as a direct shortcut to `dbtenv execute`, and means that dbtenv can used as a drop-in replacement to installing a dbt package directly.

+The `dbtenv` command is used to manage dbtenv's configuration.

 Run `dbtenv execute -- <dbt arguments>` to execute the dbt version determined dynamically based on the current environment, or run `dbtenv execute --dbt <version> -- <dbt arguments>` to execute the specified dbt version.

 For example: